firebase/firebase-ios-sdk/docs/ContinuousIntegration.md

 ### Zip Distribution Testing
 [zip.yml](https://github.com/firebase/firebase-ios-sdk/tree/main/.github/workflows/zip.yml)

-Builds the zip distribution both from the tip of `master` and the current staged release distribution.
+Builds the zip distribution both from the tip of `main` and the current staged release distribution.
 The resulting distribution is then used to build and test several Firebase [QuickStarts](https://github.com/firebase/quickstart-ios).